May 24, 2018

 Both father and son have hetero-romantic plotlines.

-In his last incarnation, the Disney Channel series House of Mouse (2001-2003), Max works as a valet at Mickey Mouse's nightclub.
+In the Disney Channel series House of Mouse (2001-2003), Max works as a valet at Mickey Mouse's nightclub.

 It's not a very long pedigree, nor are there any major gay subtexts, but it still resonated with fans.